icarusgk/cs50w-final-project/README.md

 When the app is visited from a phone or a tablet, the modal automatically adjusts itself to the proper size through media queries.

-> `ProjectModalInfo.vue`
+> `TheProjectModalBody.vue`

 This file contains the info part of the Project Modal, the tasks list.
-It uses the `Subtasks` component to manage the tasks.
+It uses the `Subchores` component to manage the tasks.

-❕ Because subtasks and tasks are similar visually, the `Subtasks` component can handle tasks and subtasks.
+❕ Because subtasks and tasks are similar visually, the `Subchores` component can handle tasks and subtasks.

-> `TaskModalInfo.vue`
+> `TheTaskModalBody.vue`

 Contains the info part of the Task Modal, (description, subtasks, and the estimated pomos counter).
-I decided to create this different file to unclutter the main `TaskModal.vue` file and practice separation of concerns in components.
+I decided to create this different file to unclutter the main `TheTaskModal.vue` file and practice separation of concerns in components.

 #### 📂 `slots/`

 These are wrapper components for buttons or labels used inside the app that need tweaking depending where they are used.

-> `MenuIcon.vue`
+> `SidebarItem.vue`

 A wrapper component for the icons in the sidebar, it includes a slot for the icon and a title of the icon.